Open-source AI,served by the people.

 The questions people ask first

 A peer-to-peer mesh that runs open-weight models end-to-end on hardware contributors already own.
-Chat with it in your browser; behind the scenes a capability-aware router sends each session to a peer that can serve it.
+Reach it through an OpenAI-compatible API — or the chat on senda.network — and a capability-aware router sends each request to a peer that can serve it.
 No third-party AI provider sits in the middle.

 Do I need to sign up or install anything to chat?

-No. Open closedmesh.com and start typing — no account, no install.
+No. Open senda.network and start typing — no account, no install.
 The desktop app is only needed if you want to run a node and contribute compute.

 Can a peer read my prompts?